 Unity ships with multiple Standard AssetsA collection of useful assets supplied with Unity.
 Unity ships with multiple Standard Asset such as 2D, Cameras, Characters, CrossPlatformInput, Effects, Environment, ParticleSystems, Prototyping, Utility, and Vehicles.
 More info

 See in Glossary.
-These are collections of Assets that are widely used by most Unity customers.
+These are collections of Assets that most Unity customers use.
 These include: 2D, CamerasA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-See in Glossary, Characters, CrossPlatformInput, Effects, Environment, ParticleSystems, Prototyping, Utility, Vehicles.
+See in Glossary, Characters, CrossPlatformInput, Effects, Environment, ParticleSystems, Prototyping, Utility, and Vehicles.

-Unity transfers Standard Assets in and out of Projects using Asset packagesA collection of files and data from Unity Projects, or elements of Projects, which are compressed and stored in one file, similar to Zip files.
-Packages are a handy way of sharing and re-using Unity Projects and collections of assets.
+To transfer Standard Assets in and out of Projects, Unity uses Asset packagesA collection of files and data from Unity Projects, or elements of Projects, which are compressed and stored in one file, similar to Zip files.
+Asset packages are a handy way of sharing and re-using Unity Projects and collections of Assets.
 More info

-Note: If you chose not to install Standard Assets when you installed Unity, you can download them from the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+See in Glossary, available on the Unity Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
 More info

 Did you find this page useful?
 Please give it a rating: